pnwairfire/bluesky/README.md

 #### Running docker in interactive mode

 Sometimes, it's useful to open a terminal within the docker container.
-For example, you may want to use pdb to debug your code.
+For example, you may want to use pdb or ipdb to debug your code.
 To do so, use the '-t' and '-i' options and run bash.
-The follosing example assumes that your bluesky repo is in $HOME/code/pnwairfire-bluesky/, you've got NAM84 met data in
+The following example assumes that your bluesky repo is in $HOME/code/pnwairfire-bluesky/, that you've got NAM84 met data in $HOME/NAM84, and that you want your bsp ouput in
-$HOME/NAM84, and you want your bsp ouput in $HOME/docker-bsp-output/
+$HOME/docker-bsp-output/

     docker run --rm -ti \